Creating and Using MODX Snippets

 return $output;

 This code may look complicated at first, but it's really pretty simple.
-The parameters sent in a MODx snippet call actually show up as variables in the snippet code.
+The properties sent in a MODX snippet tag actually show up as variables in the snippet code.
 So &howMany is referred to in the snippet as $howMany and &addText shows up as $addText.

 An "if" statement just says: If the part in the parentheses is true, do whatever is inside the following curly braces, otherwise don't do anything.
 There could be a number of PHP statements between the curly braces that would all get executed if the part in the parentheses was true.